nicdwilson/woocommerce-support-helper/README.md

 # WooCommerce Support Helper

-A modular WordPress plugin that extends WooCommerce with additional functionality for Happy Plugins.
+A WordPress plugin that extends WooCommerce Blueprint functionality with intelligent private plugin filtering and comprehensive shipping method exports.

 ## Description

-WooCommerce Support Helper is a modular WordPress plugin that extends WooCommerce functionality through a component-based architecture.
-It currently includes the Blueprint Exporter module, which intelligently filters private plugins during WooCommerce Blueprint exports.
+WooCommerce Support Helper enhances WooCommerce Blueprint exports by intelligently filtering private plugins and providing comprehensive shipping method configuration exports.
+It ensures successful blueprint imports by only including plugins that are available via updaters (like WooCommerce.com extensions).

 ## Requirements